tdwg/bdq/tg2/_review/docs/guide/bdqtest/index.md

 BDQ `Tests` are designed with a clear boundary of responsibility: they take a defined set of input `Information Elements` (and optional `Parameters`) and return a structured `Response` describing the outcome.
 This standardization of inputs and outputs means a `Test` implementation can be treated as a small, self-contained component whose behavior is determined by its `Specification` and is consistent across programming languages and environments.
 The surrounding execution framework is responsible for obtaining and binding raw data to the required `Information Elements`, selecting which `Tests` to run (e.g., by `Use Case` via `Policies`), and assembling the resulting `Responses` into `Data Quality Reports`.
 In this way, BDQ separates the semantics of `Test` behavior (what is evaluated and how results are expressed) from the mechanics of test execution (how data are accessed, orchestrated, filtered, and reported).

-### 5.1.1 What is a "Test" (non-normative)
+### 5.1 BDQ Tests: An Operational Perspective (non-normative)

 A Test is a defined evaluation that takes specific inputs and produces a structured output.
 A Test is defined using a set of `bdqffdq:` classes and properties that specify the inputs to the Test (the relevant `Information Elements` and any `Parameters`) and how those input values are to be evaluated under a `Specification` to produce a structured output (a `Response`) that can be interpreted consistently across implementations.
 The Test definitions are provided in the `bdqtest:` vocabulary, and the semantics of the terms used in those definitions are provided by the `bdqffdq:` vocabulary and supporting vocabularies.

 ![Diagram of the relationship between the concept Test and the bdqffdq: classes and properties that define it](../implementers/bdqffdq_overview_diagram.svg)

+This section explains how Tests are expressed in BDQ vocabularies and how they behave when executed by an implementation.
 A Test is not a software implementation; it is a formal definition of an evaluation that *can* be implemented in software.
 In the Fitness For Use Framework, each Test is an instance of a subtype of `Data Quality Need` that identifies what is being evaluated (through its required `Information Elements` and its `Resource Type`) and why it matters (through its association with one or more `Use Cases` via `Policies`).
 The Test is linked to a `Method`, which in turn links to a `Specification` that describes expected behavior and expected outcomes (e.g., via `hasExpectedResponse`), and may reference `Parameters` and source authorities that further constrain or parameterize execution.
 When an `Implementation` runs a Test, it produces one or more `Responses` that can be assembled into `Data Quality Reports` for interpretation, filtering, and aggregation.

 Conceptually, Tests can be viewed in two complementary ways: vertically, they connect the `Data Quality Needs` and `Data Quality Solutions` layers and produce outputs in the `Data Quality Reports` layer; and horizontally by type, BDQ defines four main categories of Tests—`Validation`, `Issue`, `Measure`, and `Amendment`—each of which produces corresponding kinds of `Responses`.

-### 5.1 Data Quality Control, Data Quality Assurance (normative)
+### 5.2 Data Quality Control, Data Quality Assurance (normative)

 The BDQ standard draws a distinction between Quality Control and Quality Assurance.
 Quality Control processes seek to assess the quality of data for some purpose, then identify changes to the data or to processes around the data for improving the quality of the data.
 Quality Assurance processes seek to filter some set of data to a subset that is fit for some purpose, that is to assure that data used for some purpose are fit for that purpose.
 Implementations of the BDQ Tests MAY be used to perform Quality Control, Quality Assurance, or both.
 The [mathematical formalization](../bdqffdq/index.md#4-fitness-for-use-framework-summary-of-mathematical-formalization-normative) of the [Fitness for Use Ontology](../bdqffdq/index.md) provides a formal definition of Quality Control and Quality Assurance, and how Test `Responses` SHOULD be used for each.

-### 5.2 When to Run Tests (normative)
+### 5.3 When to Run Tests (normative)

 The BDQ Tests are designed to be run at any point in the life cycle of biodiversity data.
 * They MAY be run at the point of initial collection or observation of organisms.